bpbradley/ansible-role-komodo/README.md

 3. **Uninstall** the Komodo Periphery agent, optionally removing the `komodo` user and home directories.
 4. **Manage Servers** in Komodo Core directly, so that you don't have to manually add/update them in core after deployment.

+## Service Deployment Options

+This role supports two systemd service deployment modes:

+### User Service (Default)
+- Service runs as a user service under the `komodo` user
+- Service files are placed in `~/.config/systemd/user/`
+- Requires user session to be active for the service to run
+- Uses `systemctl --user` commands for management
+- Default behavior when `komodo_systemwide_service: false`

+### System-wide Service
+- Service runs as a system-wide service but still executes as the `komodo` user
+- Service files are placed in `/etc/systemd/system/`
+- Service starts automatically at boot without requiring user login
+- Uses standard `systemctl` commands for management
+- Enabled by setting `komodo_systemwide_service: true`

+Both modes maintain the same security posture by running the service as the restricted `komodo` user.

 ## Required Role Variables

 For all role variables, see [`defaults/main.yml`](./defaults/main.yml) for more details.
 Below are the only required variables if you are otherwise okay with defaults.